Early/mid-Qing, nanmu body, elm top, Shanxi. Fine workmanship, quality material, original rich coloring; excellent condition.

 Nanmu is a highly-prized furniture-making wood in China.
 Ming literati writing frequently mentioned this wood as material ‘par excellence’.
 It has a rich reddish-brown or olive-brown color, is resistant to decay and has minimal warping or splitting.

 Due to fine workmanship and the use of quality materials, the pair survived in excellent condition.
 Much of the original dark reddish-brown lacquer remains intact.
+The pair was discovered in Shanxi after China opened to the West and was deemed by Chinese antique furniture experts there to be rare as the style indicates it used to belong to high officials.
 Since it is quite hard to fine quality antique furniture in a matching pair, it is more valuable collected together.
 Its simple elegance will enrich any room it is placed in today.